Akira

 J.

-van der Hofstad and A. Sakai.
-Gaussian scaling for the critical spread-out
+R. van der Hofstad and A. Sakai.
+Gaussian scaling for the critical

 self-avoiding walks.
 Canad.